 Size and structure of the adult social care sector in the UK

 A UK study estimated that in 2016 there were,1.8 million jobs in adult social care representing around 6% of the UK’s workforce.
 This figure includes 151.300 jobs provided by individual employers who received direct payments from the local authority to arrange their own care services and are employing personal assistants.
 It is estimated that the adult social care sector contributed £46.2 billion gross value added (GVA) per annum to the UK economy in 2016, including £24.3 billion direct contribution through the wage bill, equating to 1.4% of GVA.
-Updated estimates for England report that adult social care contributions to GVA increased to £51.5 billion (up from £38.5 in 2016), including £24.7 from wage bills (up from £20.3 billion in 2016).
+Updated estimates for England in 2022/23 report that adult social care contributions to GVA increased to £55.7 billion (up from £38.5 billion in 2016), including £26.6 billion from wage bills (up from £20.3 billion in 2016).
 These figures suggest that the direct wage contributions increased at a lower rate than the other contributions arising from the purchase of intermediate goods and services from the adult social care sector and purchases made by those directly and indirectly employed in the adult social care sector.

 The adult social care sector comprises a number of distinct settings and forms of provision.
 Direct state provision of care has historically occurred alongside services provided by independent organisations, the latter including both private and non-profit (voluntary or third sector) organisations.
 Over the last 30 years, there has been a process of marketisation in adult social care in England, Scotland and Wales, one outcome being a decline of ‘in-house’ state-provided care and the majority of residential and domiciliary care is now outsourced.
 Commissioning, and the promotion of markets in care, play key roles in the sector, with more recent developments including a rise in the individual purchasing of care giving individuals choice over their care service through a local authority.